rohanpadhye/blog/_posts/2019-08-06-Tips-for-Artifact-Evaluation.md

 But what makes a good artifact?
 On the surface, the AE process mirrors a paper submission process.
 For example, there is usually a Call for Artifacts (CFA), which provides some basic instructions, then the artifacts are submitted through a portal such as [HotCRP](http://hotcrp.com), and finally you get back reviews, possibly after one or more opportunities for rebuttal.
 However, the actual work that goes into producing and/or reviewing an artifact is vastly different from doing so for papers.
 Just like a CFP doesn't necessarily tell you what makes a good paper (or what will get your reviewers mad), the CFA does not say much about what an ideal artifact looks like (or what will make the AEC give up).

-In this post, I would like to share some insights that I gained while participating in two artifact evaluation committees ([PLDI 2018](https://pldi18.sigplan.org/committee/pldi-2018-artifact-evaluation-committee) and [PLDI 2019](https://pldi19.sigplan.org/committee/pldi-2019-pldi-research-artifacts-artifact-evaluation-committee)) as well as while submitting two artifacts* of my own as first author ([ISSTA 2019](https://conf.researchr.org/details/issta-2019/issta-2019-Technical-Papers/14/Semantic-Fuzzing-with-Zest) and [OOPSLA 2019](https://2019.splashcon.org/details/splash-2019-oopsla/57/FuzzFactory-Domain-Specific-Fuzzing-with-Waypoints)).
+In this post, I would like to share some insights that I gained while participating in two artifact evaluation committees ([PLDI 2018](https://pldi18.sigplan.org/committee/pldi-2018-artifact-evaluation-committee) and [PLDI 2019](https://pldi19.sigplan.org/committee/pldi-2019-pldi-research-artifacts-artifact-evaluation-committee)) as well as while submitting two artifacts* of my own ([ISSTA 2019](https://conf.researchr.org/details/issta-2019/issta-2019-Technical-Papers/14/Semantic-Fuzzing-with-Zest) and [OOPSLA 2019](https://2019.splashcon.org/details/splash-2019-oopsla/57/FuzzFactory-Domain-Specific-Fuzzing-with-Waypoints)).
 I am by no means an expert on this topic.
 However, I believe that I've identified some common pain points that make the AE process annoying for both authors and reviewers.
 Some of the insights in this post stem from my own past mistakes.
 I hope that this post helps future authors (and perhaps even reviewers and chairs) in ensuring that AE goes smoothly.

 This post is heavily biased towards PL/SE/Systems-ish artifacts that involve tools, scripts, benchmarks, and experiments, since I've had most experience with such type of artifacts.

 \* One of these won a [Distinguished Artifact Award](https://twitter.com/moarbugs/status/1151701669781966848)!

+Now, on to the tips...

 * TOC
 {:toc}